Improved Massively Parallel Computation Algorithms for MIS, Matching, and Vertex Cover: Matching and Vertex Cover, Simple Approximations

 \subsubsection{Properties of vertex- and edge-weights in $\MPCsimul$}

-In this section, we show that $\abs{\yideal_v - \ylocal_v}$ remains small for most of the vertices (this claim is formalized in \cref{lemma:max-diff-over-phase}).
+In this section, we show that $\abs{\yideal_v - \ylocal_v}$ remains small for most of the vertices (this claim is formalized by \cref{lemma:max-diff-over-phase}).
 Before we provide an outline of the analysis, we state some definition and describe the notation we use.

-\begin{definition}[Bad and good vertex] We say that vertex is \emph{bad} if it gets frozen in $\LocalRand$ and not in $\MPCsimul$ (or the other way around).
-Once bad, the vertex remains bad throughout the whole phase.
-If a vertex is not bad, we say it is \emph{good}. \end{definition}
+\begin{definition}[Bad and good vertex] We say that vertex is \emph{bad} in a given phase if it gets frozen in $\LocalRand$ and not in $\MPCsimul$, or the other way around.
+Once a vertex becomes bad, it remains labeled bad throughout the whole phase, even if it becomes frozen in both $\LocalRand$ and in $\MPCsimul$.
+If a vertex is not bad, we say it is \emph{good}.
+In the beginning of a phase, all vertices are initialized as good. \end{definition}

-\begin{definition}[Local neighbor] If a neighbor $u$ of vertex $v$ is in the given iteration of $\MPCsimul$ on the same machine as $v$, then we say that $u$ is a \emph{local} neighbor of $v$. \end{definition}
+\begin{definition}[Local neighbor] If a vertex $u \in N(v)$ is on the same machine as $v$ in the given iteration of $\MPCsimul$, then we say that $u$ is a \emph{local} neighbor of $v$. \end{definition}

-\paragraph{Notation} We use $w_t$ to refer to the weight of active edge in the $t^{th}$ iteration.
+\paragraph{Notation} We use $w_t$ to refer to the weight of active edges in the beginning of the $t^{th}$ iteration.
 Let $\NAideal(v, t)$ (resp. $\NAlocal(v, t)$) denote the active neighbors of $v$ at the beginning of the $t^{th}$ iteration of the ideal (resp.
 MPC) algorithm.
 Similarly, we use $\Nlocal(v, t)$ to denote the local neighbors of $v$ in iteration $t$.
 If it is clear from the context which iteration we are referring to, sometimes we omit $t$ from the notation.
 Throughout our proofs, we will be making claims of the following form $a = b \pm c$, which should be read as $a \in [b - c, b + c]$.